Tailwind Classes

 // this uses the '500' warning color

-<span className="text-warning-500"></span>
+<span className="text-warning-500"></span>Shorthands

-We support shorthand classes for background
+We support shorthand classes for background, foreground and border.
+For example:

 This will stop you from needing to 'double type' the same utility name.

-as prefixes, this is only because it is a Design Token standard, where as Tailwind uses bg
+You might notice we use foreground and background as prefixes, this is only because it is a Design Token standard, where as Tailwind uses bg and text.

 Mixing colors

 Even with shorthands, remember you can use any color.
-For example, foreground-light
+For example, foreground-light can also be applied on borders and backgrounds as border-foreground-light and bg-foreground-light, if needed.

 Similarly, background and border primitives can be used on other Tailwind utilities.